 For example, when organizations collect personal information about their constituents, they have business reasons for doing so – from protecting trade secrets to fulfilling fiduciary responsibilities.
 But there’s also a Biblical imperative to consider.
 The Golden Rule that Jesus Christ taught compels organizations to care for other people’s property, reputations, privacy, etc., as they would their own.

 Through CCU’s MBA in Information Security program, you’ll be challenged to think spiritually, as well as intellectually.
 Whether you’re entering a career in information security for the first time or you’re strengthening your existing skills, you’ll explore how you can serve a larger cause.

 An MBA in Information Security is often a great fit for:

 Students pursuing an information security emphasis (InfoSec) acquire the expertise needed to ensure an enterprise's information security.
 InfoSec focus areas range from planning and analysis, to risk management and compliance, to security.

 CCU’s Master of Business Administration students take their core business administration courses through CCU.
 These courses may be taken in-person one evening per week or online, so students have maximum flexibility.

 The InfoSec courses are available online through the University of Fairfax.
 CCU students are able to transfer their University of Fairfax credits within certain guidelines.
 For terms and conditions on transferring credits, please review the CCU-Fairfax Articulation Agreement (PDF).

 Many of the InfoSec emphases are highlighted below.
-For details, please review the University of Fairfax Curriculum Overview (PDF).
+For details, please visit the University of Fairfax website to request a brochure.